LivePersonInc/developer-center/pages/documents/ConversationalAI/ConversationBuilder/Integrations/integrations_webViewAPI.md

 #### Retrieve the Web View variables from the bot runtime
 Use the [Get Web View Variables](conversation-builder-scripting-functions-get-set-contextual-data.html#get-web-view-variables) JavaScript functions to retrieve the variables set via the Web View API.

+### Example guide

+For a step-by-step, example guide that uses this API, see [here](conversation-builder-tutorials-guides-implementing-a-web-view-integration.html).